 In the movie Quest for Fire (1981), a group of cavemen struggles to keep an ember burning while moving across a cold and perilous landscape.
 The challenge is brutally simple.
 Keep the fire burning, or else lose the ability to cook, stay warm, and protect your tribe from predators.

 In other words, we may have come into this world pre-programmed to appreciate fire.
-If so, it’s an impulse that’s primal and necessary, and the backyard firepit is perhaps its best expression today.
+If so, it’s an impulse that’s primal and necessary, and the lawn firepit is perhaps its best expression today.

-How Protect Your Lawn While Enjoying an Outdoor Hearth
+How to Protect Your Lawn While Enjoying an Outdoor Hearth

 Many homes have indoor fireplaces or propane stoves.
 But there’s nothing quite like enjoying a fire pit under the stars in your backyard.
 On balmy summer evenings, you can cook up a feast over your fire.
 During colder months, nothing compares to a fireside snuggle in your most comfortable chair.